Denise Nicholas facts for kids

 Early life and education

-Nicholas was born in Detroit to Louise and Otto Nicholas.
-Nicholas spent her early years in Detroit.
+Nicholas was born to Louise and Otto Nicholas in Detroit, where she spent her early years.
 With the remarriage of her mother to Robert Burgen, she moved to Milan, Michigan, a small town south of Ann Arbor.
 At the age of 16, Nicholas appeared on the August 25, 1960, cover of Jet magazine as a future school teacher prospect at the National High School Institute at Northwestern University.
 She graduated from Milan High School in 1961.
 Nicholas is the middle child of three, with an older brother, Otto, and a younger sister, Michele, who was murdered in 1980.

 Nicholas entered the University of Michigan as a Pre-Law student.
 Nicholas then switched her major to Latin-American politics, Spanish, and English before dropping out after her second completed academic year.
 Nicholas moved to New York City, and worked for the J. Walter Thompson (JWT) advertising firm.
 She subsequently transferred to Tulane University, where she majored in Fine Arts.
 Her acting debut was in a Spanish-language play presented by her language class.
 Nicholas dropped out of Tulane University as well, this time to join the Free Southern Theater (FST), during the Civil Rights Movement.
 After spending two years touring the deep South with the FST, Nicholas went to New York City and joined the Negro Ensemble Company, working in all productions during the first season of that theatre ensemble.
 From the stage of the St. Mark's Playhouse in New York, Nicholas was cast as Liz McIntyre, the Guidance Counselor on ABC series Room 222.
 Nicholas received her Bachelor of Arts in Drama from the University of Southern California Theater Program in 1987, after living in Southern California for a number of years.